csiqueirasilva/ASTRO/docs/build-and-ops.md

   dotnet test --configuration Release --no-build dotnet publish --configuration Release --no-build --output out
   ```
+- The parity suite (`TemplateParityTests`) reaches out to https://daed.on.br/astro/.
+Ensure CI runners have outbound HTTPS access; otherwise, skip the test via an environment variable only in sandboxed environments and record the decision in the migration log.
 - Add linting via `dotnet format` or Roslyn analyzers.
 - Integrate Playwright or Selenium tests to validate the Blazor-rendered pages against captured baselines from the Java app.